whitelynx/dactyl-lynx-keyboard/README.md

 ### Printing

-Pregenerated STL files are available in the [things/](things/) directory.
+~~Pregenerated STL files are available in the [things/](things/) directory.~~ For now, you're better off generating the model directly instead of using any of the existing files in the `things/` directory.

 ### Bill of Materials

 * 2x microcontrollers - one of the following ([see QMK docs][] for what combinations make sense)
     * [RP2040 TYPE-C 16MB][] - _recommended_
     * [Raspberry Pi Pico][]